Brent-Tunnicliff/action-publish-app-android/README.md

-# template-action
+# action-publish-app-android
-Template for my GitHub actions
+Common app publish action for my android projects.

+Currently only assembles unsigned versions and uploads them as artifacts in GitHub.